 St. Louis, Missouri is home to the founding chapter of JCS, and it has been serving local wounded veterans and families of the fallen since 2007.

 JCS is thrilled to have expanded to Tennessee in 2013 and now operates a second chapter serving veterans and their families in the Nashville area.

-JCS is thrilled to have expanded to Texas in 2019 and now operates a second chapter serving veterans and their families in the Houston area.
+JCS is thrilled to have expanded to Texas in 2019 and now operates a third chapter serving veterans and their families in the Houston area.